SMALL PHONE

 Greenhouse

 As the number of greenhouse growing operations rises throughout the country, finding an insurance provider who knows the horticultural industry and its unique risks—no matter where you set up shop—can help ensure your coverages make sense for your business.
-Whether you’re growing plants, flowers, fruits, or vegetables within a traditional greenhouse or a renovated warehouse, insurance for greenhouse growers plays a major role in helping support the financial well-being of your business.

-You provide a variety of plants and services that your customers love.
-Don’t let an unforeseen hazard affect that.
-Every greenhouse operation faces risk exposures that businesses in other industries often don’t need to worry about, and which may not fall under a standardized business insurance policy.
+You provide a variety of plants and services that your customers count on.
+Don’t let an unforeseen hazard ruin that relationship.
+Every greenhouse operation faces risk exposures that businesses in other industries often don’t—and which may not be covered under a standard business insurance policy.
+The characteristics of your operation alone can influence your exposures, such as:

-• Producing potted plants, vegetables, fruits, or specialty cuts.
+• Producing potted plants, vegetables, fruits, or specialty cuts

-• Selling plugs or finished products.
+• Selling plugs or finished products

-Protect your passion and your business by staying vigilant and proactively managing your risks.
+Help protect your passion and your business by staying vigilant and proactively managing your risks.

 Crop losses